Shallow Grave (1994 film): Plot

-The men trailing Hugo break into the flat, coercing Alex and Juliet to reveal where the money is.
+The criminals break into the flat, beating Alex and Juliet until Alex reveals where the money is.
 As the men enter the dark attic, David kills both of them with a hammer and returns to the woods to dispose of the bodies.
-Alex and Juliet become worried about his mental state, and David becomes worried that the two are conspiring against him.
-With police closing in, Juliet seduces David into getting her the money needed to secretly buy a plane ticket to Rio de Janeiro.
-Matters come to a head after the three bodies are discovered in the woods, and Alex is sent by his editor to cover the story.
-Alex returns to find Juliet and David have reached an understanding about their shared plans, which excludes him.
-Fearing for his life, Alex tries to secretly phone investigators, but he is interrupted by David and Juliet.
-The confrontation quickly escalates into a violent three-way fight.
-David reveals that he knows Juliet's secret plan to betray them and punches her, prompting Alex to attack him too.
-During the battle David stabs Alex in the shoulder, but Juliet kills David before he can finish the job.
+Alex and Juliet become worried about David's mental state, and David becomes worried that the two are conspiring against him.
+The police, investigating the prior intrusion, are surprised when the three friends deny that they ever had a fourth flatmate.

-With David dead, Juliet betrays Alex and tells him that he can't come with her.
-She then forces the knife deeper into Alex's shoulder, pinning him to the floor, before fleeing to the airport with the suitcase of money.
-At the airport, she discovers that she has been tricked and cries hysterically: the suitcase is not filled with money, but with hundreds of headline clippings about the triple grave taken from Alex's newspaper.
-Devastated, with no possessions except her plane ticket, and knowing that she will soon be wanted for murder, Juliet boards the plane.
+The bodies are discovered in the woods, and Alex is sent by his editor to cover the story.
+With the police now closing in, Juliet seduces David into giving her the money so she can buy plane tickets to Rio de Janeiro and they can run away together, but secretly she plans to go alone.
+Alex returns from work and—realising that Juliet and David are working together and that his life is in danger—tries to phone the police.
+Their confrontation escalates to violence.
+David reveals that he knew about Juliet's secret plan to betray both him and Alex, and punches her, prompting Alex to attack him too.
+Alex is stabbed in the shoulder by David, but Juliet kills David before he can kill Alex.

-The police arrive at the flat to find Alex still skewered to the floor and grinning.
-The camera pans down, following the trajectory of the knife and through the floor of the flat, to reveal that Alex had hidden the missing bundles of cash under the floorboards.
+With David dead, Juliet decides to force the knife deeper into Alex's shoulder, pinning him to the floor, so that the police will find him with David's body and blame him for all four of the deaths.
+She flees with the suitcase to the airport, but in the car park she discovers that it is actually filled with hundreds of newspaper clippings about the triple shallow grave, taken from Alex's newspaper.
+She breaks down hysterically, and with no possessions other than the plane ticket, she boards the plane to Rio.

-David finishes the monologue that began the film (which is now revealed to be occurring after he was dead), before a sheet is drawn over his face and his body is slid into a drawer in the morgue.
+The police arrive at the flat to find Alex pinned to the floor in a large pool of blood; it is revealed that the cash is hidden under the floorboards.
+David finishes the monologue that began the film.
+A sheet is drawn over his face and his body is slid into a drawer in the morgue.